 Two types of hard aspects are called squares and oppositions and they represent relationships that seem anywhere from tense to nearly impossible.

-Of course, hard aspects aren’t necessarily “bad,” Where there is friction there is the spark to grow, and where there is agreement there can also be stagnation.
+Of course, these aspects aren’t necessarily “bad,” Where there is friction there is the spark to grow, and where there is agreement there can also be stagnation.

 It just depends on how you work with what you have!